Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Batch fails to send

 We define a message batch as either [ServiceBusMessageBatch][ServiceBusMessageBatch] containing 2 or more messages, or a call to [SendMessagesAsync][SendMessages] where 2 or more messages are passed in.
 The service does not allow a message batch to exceed 1MB.
 This is true whether or not the [Premium large message support][LargeMessageSupport] feature is enabled.
 If you intend to send a message greater than 1MB, it must be sent individually rather than grouped with other messages.
 Unfortunately, the [ServiceBusMessageBatch][ServiceBusMessageBatch] type does not currently support validating that a batch does not contain any messages greater than 1MB as we try to avoid hardcoding things in the client.
-So if you intend to use the premium large message support feature, you will need to ensure you send the messages that over 1MB individually.
+So if you intend to use the premium large message support feature, you will need to ensure you send messages over 1MB individually.
 See this [GitHub discussion][GitHubDiscussionOnBatching] for more info.

 ## Troubleshoot receiver issues

 ### Number of messages returned does not match number requested in batch receive

 When attempting to do a batch receive, i.e. passing a `maxMessages` value of 2 or greater to the [ReceiveMessagesAsync][ReceiveMessages] method, you are not guaranteed to receive the number of messages requested, even if the queue or subscription has that many messages available at that time, and even if the entire configured `maxWaitTime` has not yet elapsed.
 To maximize throughput and avoid lock expiration, once the first message comes over the wire, the receiver will wait an additional 20ms for any additional messages before dispatching the messages for processing.
-The `maxWaitTime` applies to how long the receiver will wait to receive the *first* message - subsequent messages will be waited for 20ms.
+The `maxWaitTime` controls how long the receiver will wait to receive the *first* message - subsequent messages will be waited for 20ms.
 Therefore, your application should not assume that all messages available will be received in one call.

 ### Message or session lock is lost before lock expiration time